ratt-ru/CubiCal/docs/examples.rst

     [sol]
-    _Help = Solution options which apply at the solver level jones = G, dE                           # Term/s to solve for.
+    _Help = Solution options which apply at the solver level jones = G,dE                           # Term/s to solve for.
                                             # Corresponding section/s below.
     delta-g = 1e-06                         # Stopping criteria on gains.
     delta-chi = 1e-06                       # Stopping criteria on chi-squared.